 There are guides to answer all your questions and people to hang around and chat with if you feel like it.
-At the same time, you are free to do your own thing and have the freedom to go where you wanted, take pictures, and never have the pressure to join the group when you don’t feel like it.
+At the same time, you are free to do your own thing and have the freedom to go where you want, take pictures, and never have the pressure to join the group when you don’t feel like it.

 Northern Lights tours comparison – small group vs. big bus